Asphaltt/pkt-stucker/README.md

 > The experiment environment:
 >
-> It’s a Virtualbox VM with Debian 11 (bullseye) system.
+> It’s a Virtualbox VM with Debian 11 (bullseye) system with 4 CPU.

 ```shell
 # cat /etc/os-release